marskar/biof309_fall2018/README.md

 This course is designed for non-programmers, biologists, or those without specific knowledge of Python to learn how to program.
 Week by week, we will slowly build up your skills and understanding of computer programming and the Python programming language.
-There will be in-class demonstrations, using [PyCharm](https://www.jetbrains.com/pycharm/features/) and to a lesser extent [Jupyter Notebooks](http://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html), and activities to be completed outside of class, using [DataCamp](https://www.datacamp.com), for you to practice and learn at your own pace.
+There will be in-class demonstrations, using [PyCharm](https://www.jetbrains.com/pycharm/features/) and to a lesser extent [JupyterLab](http://jupyterlab.readthedocs.io), and activities to be completed outside of class, using [DataCamp](https://www.datacamp.com), for you to practice and learn at your own pace.

 Learning Objectives
 -------------------